-Data for the study were collected in two stages.
-First, a qualitative study with in-depth, random interviews was conducted with salespeople from the travel agencies contained in our sample and managers from their corporate headquarters.
-The aim of interviewing the salespeople was to identify some of the typical negative beliefs that they harbored with regards to their headquarters.
+salespeople was to identify some of the typical negative beliefs that they harbored with regards to their headquarters.
 The managers were interviewed to then establish whether these beliefs reflected actual circumstances in the corporate headquarters or were exaggerated or over-generalized and, hence, stereotypical.
 Overall, this first stage helped deepen our understanding of how negative stereotypes manifest themselves in an organization and informed our measure of stereotypes.

 In the next data collection stage, quantitative data were collected.
 An important feature of our quantitative study is that it is based on data from four different data sources (salespeople, customers, sales managers, and a company databank) and three respondent levels (salespeople, customers, and sales managers).
 Data on sales unit managers' stereotypes were collected from sales managers.
-Data on salespeople's stereotypes and strategy adherence
+Data on salespeople's stereotypes and strategy adherence were collected from salespeople, as were all other predictor and control variable data.
+Data on perceived customer orientation were gathered from customers.
+Data on employee sales performance came from company databanks.